nunof07/discourse-mumble/README.md

 The Mumble server needs to support the [Channel Viewer Protocol][cvp].
 Most Mumble servers support this.
 If you manage your own server you can install a [3rd party application][cvpapp] to do this.

+## Features
+The plugin adds a button to the header.
+- The button displays the number of users connected to the Mumble server.
+- Clicking the button will open a menu with the list of channels and users.
+- Idle users will have a toned down icon.

 Screenshot of the plugin in action:

 ![Discourse Mumble Plugin Screenshot](https://cdn.rawgit.com/nunof07/discourse-mumble/9a3d7866096885567201e2d1bf44a3b8e6cf78cc/discourse-mumble-screenshot.png)